rfgzuid/LowCostPIV/README.md

 Note that for optical flow, **no** pyramidal coarse-to-fine structure is implemented.
 This makes the method inaccurate for large pixel displacements.
 The optical flow method by Liu-Shen [...] proves to be more effective.

 The SIV method is based on Sum of Absolute Difference (SAD) template matching and could be accelerated with this pyramidal structure.
+Also, a correlation-based template matching mode can be enabled.

 ***
 # Example of usage